bmshema/Baseline-WiFi-Scripts/README.md

 ### twoPlaces.sh:
 Takes input from packet captures collected from two separate locations and identifies MAC addresses present at both locations.
 Resulting output is in bothplaces.txt numbered by how many locations a MAC address was present in.

-### pcapfix_all:
-Runs pcapfix deep scan on all pcaps within a directory, moving the original corrupt pcaps to the "busted" directory.